What is forest tax?

 There are two ways to file: online or by mail.

-To get started, you’ll need your Tax Reporting Account Number (TRN) and Pre-Assigned Access Code (PAC).
+To get started, you’ll need your Account ID - formerly, known as your Tax Reporting Account Number (TRN) and Letter ID to access your forest tax account online.
 Both numbers are located on your forest tax return you received in the mail.

 Filing your return